 Solving LMS problems

 If you’d like to know more about EdApp, which addresses all of the above issues, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS website and authoring tool for free by signing up here.